Clyde013/Paraphrase-OPT/README.md

 TODO:
 - [x] tokenize the dataset in format suitable for data collation
-- [ ] format data collator to only mask target sentence and keep source unchanged (based on sep token?)
 - [ ] train the model
 - [ ] ensure that only embeddings are being trained, and the model weights are fixed
 - [ ] profit???